 If you own the missing property, and another stronger player is approaching that color set on the board, you could help the weaker player complete their monopoly, taking something good in return and potentially damaging the stronger opponent too if they then landed on the set and owed the other player rent.

-Of, if another player is building up a sizeable empire, you might want to ramp up your trade dealings with other players to try to take them on almost as a team, making sure you all have monopolies ready to keep the leading player in check.
+Of, if another player is building up a sizeable empire, you might want to ramp up your trade dealings with other players to try to take them on as a team, making sure you all have monopolies ready to keep the leading player in check.

 Make sure you’re always aware of who owns which properties, where everyone is on the board, and try to use that information to time your deals.

 The rules of Monopoly state that, if a player lands on a property owned by another player and can’t afford to pay them rent, they are bankrupt and all property they own passes to the player they owe rent to.

 If you’re the third player in this scenario watching this unfold, suddenly you can be at a huge disadvantage.
 If your main rival suddenly boosts their portfolio by a couple of color sets, the tide can quickly turn against you.

 With that in mind, target the players who are struggling, and offer them trades to take some of their property from them before they lose it due to bankruptcy.
 You may have to pay over the odds, but it’s better to keep them in the game a little longer than it is to allow your opponent to find themselves in a game-winning position.